umutcanaltin/fpgai_compiler/docs/MEMORY_SEMANTICS_PLAN.md

 > Any weight tensor transferred through DDR is a DDR-resident weight tensor.

 A BRAM/URAM full-preload design reads its initial payload from external DDR, but its complete working copy is on chip during compute.
 A DDR-tiled design keeps the authoritative parameter tensor in external memory and uses only a local tile buffer.
-These are different hardware architectures and must remain different in the IR, generated source, reports, and paper experiments.
+These are different hardware architectures and must remain different in the IR, generated source, reports, and benchmark experiments.

 The same model applies independently to: